 Start of the first examination of Susan Swapper

 The documents begin with the magistrates' initial examination of Susan.
 This website consists of transcripts of the original manuscripts, which are held at East Sussex Record Office (visit ESRO at the Keep, Falmer), and the British Library Department of Manuscripts.
 They are listed in the catalogues as:

 'Papers concerning the trial of Susannah Swapper and Ann Taylor for Witchcraft', East Sussex Record Office, RYE 1/13

 'Correspondence between the corporation and Clement Whitfield ...'
 East Sussex Record Office, RYE 47/74/11

 'The confession of certain persons concerning the spirits appearing at Rye', British Library, Harley MS 358 no.47 f.188

 The peculiarities and particular value of these documents are discussed here:

 And here is information about how they have been edited for this edition:

 Flexible Search Tools

-You can read the documents from the beginning of the investigation in chronological order - which is not always the numerical order given by ESRO - or you can use the flexible search tools described below:
+You can also read the documents from the beginning of the investigation in chronological order (which is not always the same as the numerical order of the manuscript references at ESRO):